Maximilianwte/MatrixFactorization/Readme.md

 # Recommender Systems

-Simple Algorithm Playground for Item Recommender Systems using Pandas and Numpy.
+Implementation for Recommender Systems using Python with Numpy & Pandas.
+Mainly focusing on matrix factorization techniques.

 ## Notes